India Tests Long-Range Missile, Lauding 'Major Boost' To Military Capability

 It is "hard to not wonder whether this test and its timing were meant as a signal to China on that end," Vipin Narang, a nuclear proliferation scholar, told CNN on Thursday.

 And more than seven decades after the Partition that separated Pakistan from India, relations between them have been little friendlier.
-On Thursday, The Associated Press reports that troops from the two countries once again "traded gunfire" in the disputed region of Kashmir.
+On Thursday, The Associated Press reported that troops from the two countries once again "traded gunfire" in the disputed region of Kashmir.

 Pakistan, for its part, continues to advance its own missile program.
 As NBC News reported, just over a year ago Pakistan tested its first submarine-launched cruise missile — a weapon "named after a sixteenth century Islamic Mughal warrior who invaded and conquered India."